HarhimPark/beautiful-jekyll/_posts/2018-04-06-Won-the-SNU-Undergraduate-Research-Grant.md

 tags:
 ---
 Also, it's my first post!
-The subject is 'Predicting trial-wise risky choice from multi-modal data'.
+The title of the grant proposal is 'Predicting trial-wise risky choice from multi-modal data'.
-I'll do my best with the research.
+I'll keep you posted.